hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-HyperSpy provides most of its functionality through the different :py:class:`hyperspy.signal.BaseSignal` subclasses.
+HyperSpy provides most of its functionality through the different :py:class:`~api.signals.BaseSignal` subclasses.
 A HyperSpy "signal" is a class that contains data for analysis and functions to perform the analysis in the form of class methods.
-Functions that are useful for the analysis of most datasets are in the :py:class:`hyperspy.signal.BaseSignal` class.
+Functions that are useful for the analysis of most datasets are in the :py:class:`~api.signals.BaseSignal` class.
 All other functions are in specialized subclasses.

 The flowchart below can help you decide where to add